Tuesday, November 5, 2024

 advertisement

-Manannan is also tied directly to Manawydan from Welsh mythology, playing so prominent a role that the very book in which it is recorded, the Mabinogi, is named for him.
-In those tales Manawydan served as an advisor to great kings, sitting by the side of Brân, King of Britain.
+Manannan is also symbolic directly to Manawydan from Welsh mythology, playing so prominent a role that the very book in which it is recorded, the Mabinogi, is named for him.
+In those tales Manawydan was an advisor to great kings, sitting by the side of Brân, King of Britain.
 Eventually, by Bran’s request, Manawydan severed Brân’s head, using it to serve as a talisman against invaders.

 Manannán Mac Lir